Harbormaster-AI/circle.ci.orb/README.md

 			jobs:
 			- generate-devops-project

-## Project__as__Code YAML File Examples
+## Project As Code Examples

-To invoke project generation, one mandatory YAML file is required.
-It is known as a _Project-as-Code_ file.
-This file is referenced from the root of your Git repository since they are being accessed from the Orb.
+For project generation to work, Harbormaster requires a mandatory YAML file.
+It is known as a Project-As-Code file.
+This file is referenced relative to the root of your Git repository since they are being accessed from the Orb.
+It contains the directorives and data options to guide Harbormaster to generate the DevOps application and project you are targetting.

 Visit [here](https://harbormaster.ai/harbormaster-project-generation/) to to learn about the Project-as-Code file content.